Three... Extremes (R)

 Dumplings (the Hong Kong Extreme)

 A former actress named Mrs. Li is now married to some rich guy, and she wants to regain her youth to keep him interested.
 Personally I don't understand it, I thought she looked young and attractive enough, certainly she seemed younger than her husband.
-But anyway, she goes to see a woman called Aunt Mei, who makes special dumplings that are supposed to make women look younger after they've eaten them.
+But anyway, she goes to see a woman called Aunt Mei (Bai Ling), who makes special dumplings that are supposed to make women look younger after they've eaten them.
 Anyway, I never found the story particularly scary, just deeply disturbing and wrong.

 Cut (the Korea Extreme)